kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 ### kv cache
-Before sampling executes, there's a forwards pass, or input encoding step which computes some matrices from the context provided to the model.
-We'll call this a kv cache, because \\(k, v \\) are the values stored in the cache (for each attention layer).
-Others may call it a past cache (aka, the open source GPT-2 implementation called it `past`).
+Frequently, transformer inference consists of processing a provided prompt/context (which can happen in parallel), and then sampling additional tokens one by one.
+The sampling process needs to refer to the context from the prompt and previously sampled tokens for the key and value components of its self-attention layers.
+This context is provided in matrices known as the kv cache, aka past cache (the open source GPT-2 implementation called it `past`).

 The purpose of this, is that it would be inefficient to recalculate those values every time we wanted to generate a new token.
 With the computed \\(k, v \\) values, we can save quite a bit of computation.
 Per token, the number of bytes we store is